thadguidry/respec/ReSpec-Editor's-Guide.md

 };
 ```

-You can use `retiredDate` to retire either an author or an editor.
+Editors and authors are specified as [Person objects](person).

 ### Editor's Drafts

 Most groups maintain some form of version control system which is exposed over the web so that people can keep track of what edits are being made to a specification in between official releases.
 It is often useful to point to such documents, including from released specifications, so that people wishing to report issues can make sure that they aren't already fixed, and in general get the very latest version.
-In fact, [EDs](specStatus#specStatus-ed) are often considered to be the most useful reference to have to a group's work.
-Two options control this.
+In fact, [Editor Drafts (ED)](specStatus#specStatus-ed) are often considered to be the most useful reference to have to a group's work.

 ### Related Documents

 A specification does not always travel alone.
-In some cases, there can be an accompanying errata document, which you can specify by providing a URL for it (example).
+In some cases, there can be an accompanying [`errata`](errata) document, which you can specify by providing a URL for it.

 Likewise, some groups occasionally find it desirable to produce alternative formats in which people may read the specification.
 For instance, to access it on an ebook reader you may produce an ePub alternative, or if your specification is intended to be read by printing devices you might use PDF.
-The [`alternateFormats`](alternateFormats) option is set to an array of objects, each of which has two required fields: `uri`, for the link to the alternate document, and label, for a human readable string that matches it.
+The [`alternateFormats`](alternateFormats) option can be used to specify these alternate representations.

 If your specification has a test suite (it does, right?), then you can point to it using [`testSuiteURI`](testSuiteURI).
 And when your tests have successfully passed in enough implementations, you will want to document that in an implementation report which you can link to using [`implementationReportURI`](implementationReportURI).